agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 given the _software engineering_ technical hone screen accidentally.

-All of the other screens involved reasonable questions that would come up in a data scientist's day to day work like manipulating a dataset, calculating some simple features, or implementing really simple algorithms or metrics.
+All of the other screens involved reasonable questions that would come up in a data scientist's daily work, like manipulating a dataset, calculating some simple features, or implementing really simple algorithms or metrics.
 With these more applied questions, I passed all of my technical screens!

 ### Virtual On-Sites

 In 2017 on-sites were on site!
 In 2020 they are done via video conferencing.
-I thought virtual on-sites would be less draining, but I felt even more exhausted after them.
-I missed the opportunity to get lunch with a team member that the normal on-site provided, but I still felt I was able to connect well with the interviewers.
+I thought virtual on-sites would be less draining, but I actually felt even more exhausted after them.
+However,  I still felt I was able to connect well with the interviewers despite no longer having the opportunity to eat lunch with a team member as in normal on-sites.

 #### Whiteboard Coding